Polymer/old-docs-site/getting-started.md

 ## Components

-Components are the core building blocks of Toolkit-based applications.
-You create applications by assembling components together, either ones provided by the Toolkit or that you create yourself.
+[Custom Elements](/platform/custom-elements.html) are the core building blocks of Toolkit-based applications.
+You create applications by assembling custom elements together, either ones provided by the Toolkit or that you create yourself.

 ### Basic custom element

-The platform shims provided by {{site.project_title}} lets you load and display custom elements.
+The platform polyfills provided by {{site.project_title}} let you load and display custom elements.
 Just by loading `platform.js` you get support for these new technologies.